Welcome to Salud Integral en la Montaña

 • Support in case of grief

-• Interventions with various systems outside the SIM
+• Interventions with various systems outside SIM

 • Short-term telephone or outpatient follow-up after discharge